 For women affected by thinning hair all year round or in defined patches, it can be beneficial to take professional advice from a hair loss specialist.
 They will not only assess what is causing the shedding but will also discuss the range of treatments available to stabilise this hair loss and encourage regrowth.

-Among the many hair loss treatments available to Belgravia Centre clients is the clinically-approved Minoxidil.
+Among the many hair loss treatments available to Belgravia Centre clients is the clinically-approved topical solution Minoxidil.
 Minoxidil helps increase blood flow to the scalp and hair follicles, ensuring delivery of essential nutrients to the hair in order to promote regrowth in “resting” hair follicles.
 Belgravia treatment courses offer a range of additional hair growth boosters which can be used alongside recommended formulations of high strength minoxidil in order to provide a holistic approach to encouraging healthy hair regrowth.

-Many women have benefited from following treatment plans from Belgravia and there are numerous examples featured in our Success Stories gallery which can help to give hope to those stressed by their thinning.
+Many women have benefited from following bespoke treatment programmes from Belgravia and there are numerous examples featured in our Success Stories gallery which can help to give hope to those stressed by their hair thinning.